keshav-agrawal595/HackCBS/Readme.md

 ### What You'll Experience

-- 🗣 *Natural Conversations* – Talk to your AI co-passenger like a friend
+- 🗣️ **Natural Conversations** – Talk to your AI co-passenger like a friend
-- 👁 *Visual Understanding* – “Look around” and get real-time scene descriptions
+- 👁️ **Visual Understanding** – “Look around” and get real-time scene descriptions
-- 🎭 *Expressive Avatar* – Emotions & lip-sync come alive in 3D
+- 🎭 **Expressive Avatar** – Emotions & lip-sync come alive in 3D
-- 🔊 *Lifelike Speech* – Neural TTS with natural tone & timing
+- 🔊 **Lifelike Speech** – Neural TTS with natural tone & timing
-- 🗺 *Smart Context* – Navigation, weather, and awareness combined
+- 🗺️ **Smart Context** – Navigation, weather, and awareness combined

 ---